- GAP 200.150, Cost Transfers on Federally Sponsored Projects

 If the cost transfer is untimely an explanation of the reason for the delay should appear in the “untimely justification” field on the cost distribution iForm.

 Untimely salary cost distribution changes involving moving charges to cost objects belonging to federally sponsored projects will not be allowed if they occur more than six months after the initial charge.
+Note: retroactive changes to effort distributions must always be completed in order to ensure alignment with an individual's effort certification statement(s); effort transferred onto federally sponsored projects more than six months after the initial charge must be cost shared.

 B. Journal Voucher (JV) Keyed in SAP by Department